-The formation and funding of CoolCo and its acquisition of the eight TFDE LNG carriers, The Cool Pool Limited and the shipping and FSRU management organization from Golar (as described in Note 1) were completed in a series of phased acquisitions.
+The formation and funding of CoolCo and the acquisition from Golar (as described in Note 1) were completed in a series of phased acquisitions.
 CoolCo commenced meaningful operations from January 27, 2022, the date of the Private Placement from which point it had the means to finance the acquisitions pursuant to the Vessel SPA and ManCo SPA.
-CoolCo acquired each of the thirteen legal entities from Golar on multiple acquisition dates from March 3, 2022 to June 30, 2022.
-(See Note 1).
+CoolCo acquired each of the thirteen legal entities from Golar on multiple acquisition dates from March 3, 2022 to June 30, 2022 (See Note 1).